-We continued to provide funding and certain services and assistance to Sonnet for a transition period that ran from the spin-off date through September 2015, including the transfer of nine of our employees who had been involved in Sonnet's business to Sonnet.
 In October 2015, Sonnet issued us a promissory note for the principal amount of \$826,561, which reflects the funding we have provided them through September 30, 2015.
 This note bore interest at the annual rate of 3%.
 During the year ended September 30, 2016, Sonnet repaid the full balance of the promissory note.

 During the three months ended June 30, 2018, we negotiated a contract with Sonnet to provide contract development and manufacturing, or CDMO, services for a fee.
-The gross contract value is estimated to be approximately \$5.14 million, if all milestones are met.
-Additionally, in order to provide services to Sonnet and other potential CDMO customers, in November 2017, we acquired additional laboratory and office equipment from Sonnet with a value of approximately \$115,000 and during the nine months ended June 30, 2018, assumed leases of approximately \$201,000 for equipment necessary for the planned expansion of the Company's development and manufacturing facilities.
+The gross contract value was estimated to be approximately \$5.14 million, if all milestones were met.
+Additionally, in order to provide services to Sonnet and other potential CDMO customers, in November 2017, we acquired additional laboratory and office equipment from Sonnet with a value of approximately \$115,000 and during the nine months ended June 30, 2018, assumed leases of approximately \$201,000 for equipment necessary for the then planned expansion of our company's development and manufacturing facilities.
 Such leases were personally guaranteed by Dr. Mohan, our former Chairman and Chief Executive Officer and current Class III director.
+We subsequently terminated the CDMO contract in 2019 in connection with the shift in focus to our ONS-5010 product candidate.

-Dr. Mohan and Mr. Griffith are members of the board of directors of Sonnet.
-In addition, Dr. Mohan is Executive Chairman and Mr. Griffith is the President, Chief Executive Officer and Chief Financial Officer of Sonnet.
+Dr. Mohan, our founder and current Class III director, and Mr. Griffith, our former director and Chief Financial Officer, are members of the board of directors of Sonnet.
+In addition, Dr. Mohan is Chief Executive Officer and Chairman, and Mr. Griffith is the former President, Chief Executive Officer and Chief Financial Officer of Sonnet.